Updated April 2026

 Brake pads / tyres Wear-and-tear excluded Not covered

-How MBI Works in New Zealand
+How MBI Works in Australia

 The MBI claims process from breakdown to repair.